bdsmgeek/.com/README.md

 All things kinky are accessible, safe and **_fun_** with me - Toronto's Pro-Dom BDSMGeek.
 I’m a down-to-earth, natural dominant with a real boner for having good times with great people.
 I don’t take myself too seriously and you don’t have to either.

 From extreme to soft domination, I provide authentic, thoughtfully crafted, BDSM consultations to the kinky people of Toronto.
-I have a genuinely unique style bolstered by years of experience and a personal love of FemDom, kink and BDSM.
+I have a genuinely unique style bolstered by years of experience and a personal love of Domination, kink and BDSM.

 I offer anywhere from an hour, up to five hour sessions of creative, liberating fun from my private space in south Etobicoke.
 I play with all genders and experience levels.
 Check out my kinky menu, location, rates and hard limits below.